The Route 66 logo is painted on this segment of classic road near Essex, California

 On a lonely stretch of the highway in Amarillo, Texas, 10 brightly spray-painted Cadillacs stand tall in the desert at a Route 66 hotspot known as Cadillac Ranch.

-By far one of the highlights of my entire trip across Route 66, the Catoosa Blue Whale in Oklahoma is a relic of the type of Americana that used to dot the entire drive.
+By far one of my favorite stops on Route 66, the Catoosa Blue Whale in Oklahoma is a relic of the type of Americana that used to dot the entire drive.

 Still in operation, Roy’s Cafe, Motel and Gas Station is the only stop for miles in either direction on Route 66 in Amboy, California.